nohn/watermeter/doc/HOWTO.md

 Images are stored in /run/shm to not wear the SD card.

-## Serving the final meter image
+## Serving the meter image

-I serve the image from /run/shm using NGINX with disabled access logging to reduce SD card wearing.
+THe image is served from /run/shm using NGINX with disabled access logging to reduce SD card wearing.

 * Install nginx via ```sudo apt install ngnix```
 * In ```/etc/nginx/nginx.conf``` change ```access_log /var/log/nginx/access.log;``` to ```access_log /dev/null;```